awslabs/Renate/doc/benchmarking/custom_benchmarks.rst

 It is not required to build it from scratch but can be build on top of :py:mod:`~renate.benchmark.experiment_config` in case you want to reuse parts of the Renate benchmarks.
-The main difference is that the object returned by the :code:`model_fn` which needs to follow a slightly different interface.
+The main difference is that the object returned by the :code:`model_fn` needs to follow a slightly different interface.